melgish/licit-playground/README.md

 cd licit
 npm install
 npm pack
-# note full name and location of licit-0.0.1.tgz for use below
+# NOTE full name and location of modusoperandi-licit-${VERSION}.tgz for use
+# below!
 ```

 ## Build and start the stack